mrisher/smtp-sts/spec.md

   recipient domain.

-* Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed MX response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.
+* Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed NXDOMAIN response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.